"Discovering the Power in Me" (DPM) - Now Online

 Discovering the Power in Me (DPM) is a 12-unit short course, designed by the Pacific Institute in Washington USA, specifically for people living with a Spinal Cord Injury (SCI).

-Its purpose is to help build hope, strength, resilience, and self-efficacy in people with disabilities and their families in order to re-assert control over their lives.
+Its purpose is to help build confidence, strength, resilience, and self-efficacy in people with disabilities and their families in order to re-assert control over their lives.

 - Create a positive mindset